 The best part of this slime is taking it into a dark room, closing the door and turning on the black light.
 My girls thought it was super cool how much it glowed under the black light.

-Next time, we will have to pick up other colors of highlighters to see how it changes the slime.
+Next time, we will have to pick up other colors of highlighters to see how it changes the slime, or grab some glow in the dark glue to save us some time.

 The kids had a great time making the slime and also helping me put together a fun video showing just how they made their slime.